Minnesota Cold Weather Rules

 This notice informs you of your rights and responsibilities under the Cold Weather Rule.
 They are designed to help you with high winter electric bills.
 You must act PROMPTLY.
 If you choose not to assert your rights or choose not to enter a mutually acceptable payment plan, your service may be disconnected.

-An electric cooperative must not disconnect and must reconnect the utility service of a residential customer during the period between October 15 and April 15 if the disconnection affects the primary heat source for the residential unit and all of the following conditions are met:
+An electric cooperative must not disconnect and must reconnect the utility service of a residential customer during the period between October 1 and April 30 if the disconnection affects the primary heat source for the residential unit and all the following conditions are met:

 - The household income of the customer is at or below 50 percent of the state median household income.
 Income may be verified on forms provided by the Cooperative or by the local energy assistance provider.
 A customer meets the income requirement if the customer receives energy assistance or other type of public assistance that uses an income eligibility threshold set at or below 50 percent of the state median household income; and